 1 hour, 56 marks

+Candidates answer all questions.
 This paper consists of short-answer questions based on the Core curriculum.
 This is a compulsory component for Core candidates.
 This written paper is an externally set assessment, marked by Cambridge International.

 Paper 3 - Core